 Cheek and lip irritation may last up to 2 weeks following initial placement of braces.
 You may apply wax to the offending brackets or wire to smooth the area.
 Over time, the cheeks and lips will adjust to the new appliances.

 "What can I do about sore teeth?"

 Soreness of the teeth is normal 1 to 3 days after orthodontic adjustments or initial placement of braces.
-Ibuprofen (Advil®) or acetaminophen (Tylenol®) may be taken if treatment is needed for the pain.
+Acetaminophen (Tylenol®) may be taken if treatment is needed for the pain.